George Stacy: Fictional character history

+Earth-616

 George Stacy is a respected former police member in the NYPD.
 He is the father of Gwen Stacy, husband of Helen Stacy and the brother of Arthur Stacy.
 Even in retirement, Stacy kept up with the happenings at the department - and had taken a keen interest in Spider-Man.
 John Jameson calls Stacy out of retirement to assist in the return of a device called the Nullifier - which could render any electrical or mechanical apparatus inoperative - that Doctor Octopus had tricked an amnesiac Spider-Man into stealing.

 After safely securing the weapon, Stacy interviews Peter, believed to have been held captive with Doctor Octopus and Spider-Man.
 After the interview, Stacy reveals to Peter that he had spent time studying the career of Spider-Man, and that he is glad to have met Peter, known for photographing the wall-crawler on numerous occasions.

 Identifying himself as a strong supporter of Spider-Man, Stacy wishes to see the wall-crawler redeemed in the public eye.
 He also takes an instant liking to Peter, and openly encourages the growing bond between Peter and Gwen.
 Shortly thereafter at a dance club which employs Mary Jane Watson, Stacy is put under a hypnotic trance through a rigged camera operated by Mary Jane who took photos of him unaware that these actions were aiding Wilson Fisk (aka the Kingpin).
 Stacy is placed under additional brainwashing by the camera's inventor, Dr. Winkler.